 Start using this knowledge to up your credit score.

 You might not reach your goal overnight, but you will be well on your way!
-Has a bad credit score had an effect on your small business?
+Has a bad credit score hurt your small business?
 I’d love to know more in the comments below!